-A.3.2.7 Relay agent: An agent that performs a relay function.
+B.3.2.7 relay agent: An agent that performs a relay function.

-Note: Relay agents forward requests and responses based on routing-related attribute value pairs (AVPs) and realm routing table entries.
+NOTE: Relay agents forward requests and responses based on routing-related attribute value pairs (AVPs) and realm routing table entries.
 Relays do not make policy decisions and thus, they do not examine or alter non-routing AVPs.
-Consequently relay agents never originate messages, do not need to understand the semantics of messages or non-routing AVPs, and are expected to be capable of handling all Diameter application or message types.
-As relays make decisions based solely on information in routing AVPs and realm forwarding tables they do not keep state on network access server resource usage or sessions in progress.
+Consequently, relay agents never originate messages, do not need to understand the semantics of messages or non-routing AVPs, and are expected to be capable of handling all Diameter application or message types.
+As relays make decisions based on information solely in routing AVPs and realm forwarding tables they do not keep state on network access server resource usage or sessions in progress.

-A.3.2.8 Redirect agent: An agent that performs a redirect function.
+B.3.2.8 redirect agent: An agent that performs a redirect function.

 NOTE: Rather than forwarding requests and responses between clients and servers, redirect agents refer clients to servers and allow them to communicate directly.
 Since redirect agents do not sit in the forwarding path after a redirect function has been invoked, they can not alter any AVPs transiting between clients and servers.
-Redirect agents do not originate messages and are capable of handling any message type, although they may be configured only to redirect messages of certain types.
-Redirect agents do not keep state with respect to sessions or network access server resources.
+Redirect agents do not originate messages and are capable of handling any message type, although they may be configured only to redirect messages of certain typesRedirect agents do not keep state with respect to sessions or network access server resources.

-A.3.2.9 Translation agent: A translation agent is a stateful Diameter component that performs protocol translation between Diameter and another AAA protocol, such as RADIUS.
+B.3.2.9 translation agent: A translation agent is a stateful Diameter component that performs protocol translation between Diameter and another AAA protocol, such as RADIUS.

-A.4 Abbreviations and acronyms
+B.4 Abbreviations and acronyms